Sunday, January 29, 2012

 1277 and All That

-Speculation about extraterrestrial life as a hot topic in the year 1277.
+Speculation about other worlds was a hot topic in the year 1277.
 Then, as now, some folks loudly insisted that God followed their preferences about how the universe worked.

 That's when the bishop of Paris, Etienne Tempier, issued Proposition 27/219.
 Basically, the bishop said that Catholics must not claim that God couldn't have made more than one world like Earth.
 He didn't put it quite that way, but I think that's a reasonable summary.
 As far as I know, Proposition 27/219 hasn't been rescinded, and I've been over this before.
 (September 2, 2011)